dreamcatcher-tech/network/Inbox/2024-11-12 1708 make a feature table for status.md

 isolated code execution
 restartable execution

+napps that are passthru
+napps with code exports
+napps with an agent export

 and then maybe some characteristics we care about, like speed, ram usage, latency, peak chain rate.